The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

 The P-40 : Versatile & Adaptable

-The flexibility of the P-40 airplane made it so valuable.
-It evolved rapidly over the first years of WW2 meeting new requirements and being fitted for different roles in a sudden and new escalation of modern war.
-The P-40 fought in every front, against every plane, and creating valuable time for America to upgrade and eventually manufacture the P-51 to take on the agile speedsters of the Japanese Zero and the Fock Wulf of the German Luftwaffe
+The P-40's flexibility made it so valuable.
+It evolved rapidly over the first years of WW2, meeting new requirements and being fitted for different roles in a sudden and new escalation of modern war.
+The P-40 fought on every front, against every plane, and created valuable time for America to upgrade and eventually manufacture the P-51 Mustang to take on the agile speedsters of the Japanese Zero and the Focke-Wulf of the German Luftwaffe

 Cameras Recording Video Tape on the Wings

-During WW2 war planners needed to improve our pilot's training and count the number of combat kills a pilot had.
-So a camera was mounted inside of the wing and would start recording only when the 50 Caliber guns were fired.
+During WW2 war planners needed to improve their pilots' training and count the number of combat kills a pilot had.
+So a camera was mounted inside the wing and would start recording when the 50 Caliber guns were fired.

-In the picture below there is a white stripe of paint on the wing and a bulge, the camera is mounted vertically inside.
-As it was a post-production addition it could not fit anywhere else.
-You can see the small opening where the camera's aperture looked out.
+In the picture below, there is a white stripe of paint on the wing and a bulge; the camera is mounted vertically inside.
+As it was a post-production addition, it could not fit anywhere else.
+You can see the small black dot hole on the white bulge on the wing above the wheel; this is the opening through which the camera's aperture looks.

-In the picture below you can see the wing-mounted three 50 Caliber machine guns, as well as the screen for the additional air intake in front of the exhaust pipes behind the propeller.
+In the picture below you can see the 3 wing-mounted three 50 Caliber machine guns.
+Also, another way to tell which variety of P-40 is the screen for additional air intake in front of the exhaust pipes behind the propeller.
+Small differences among the variations like that help identify the version.
+This is the P-40M where nearly the entire alphabet was used as the P-40 airplane evolved and devolved as the war began and years passed.

 P-40M RNZAF award winning restoration in the hanger of Tri-State Warbird Museum in Batavia Ohio